alejandradu/thesis/README.md

 Ultimate goal: train gnODEs on real neural datasets and extract both connectivity and dynamics.
 Also push the limits of efficient network training.

-Current state: defining efficient data loading to the task training, getting flow fields, fitting on \textit{trajectories} (not sim data yet)
+Current state: defining efficient data loading to the task training, getting flow fields, fitting on *trajectories* (not sim data yet)